 In the photographs shown above, a collimated LED (Item # M530L2-C2) with approximately 170 mW output power was used to illustrate how the T743-2.0 high-performance tape allows very little light transmission as compared to the T137-2.0 standard black masking tape.
 The table below gives the measured power and percent transmittance when various wavelengths of light were incident upon each type of tape.

 These blackout blinds are made from a black, rubberized fabric.
 Designed for applications where light exclusion is required, such as laboratories and dark rooms, they can be used to keep stray light out of photosensitive setups.
-They are also useful for preventing bright sources such as lasers from being visible by people outside the lab.
+They are also useful for preventing bright sources from being visible by people outside the lab.
 The fabric is totally opaque, and the blinds are manually operated by a side chain.
 They can be attached to the wall or window recess using the two brackets and four screws that are supplied.
 Please note that the blinds are not intended for use as a laser curtain since the material is not flame retardant.
 The material has also not been tested for cleanroom compatibility.